Aunt Margie: Marjorie Hostetter McCormack Krueger – Family Historian & Keeper of Secrets

 Thank you Aunt Margie, for everything.
 Remembering you today and always with love.
 Happy Birthday to you!

-And a tribute from Christina .
+A tribute from Christina ...

 Aunt Margie, aka Marjorie Emma Virginia Hostetter McCormack Krueger, the Hostetter family historian of the 1900s, was the guardian of our family's past, wielding nothing more than a fountain pen and postage stamps.
 Her letters tediously handwritten (and hand-copied!) were our family newsletter, chronicling the comings and goings of our ancestors long before computers simplified genealogy.